-- A. When an individual meets the eligibility requirements as set forth in Section 28-44-21 of the Employment Security Act for the receipt of waiting period credit or benefits during a bona-fide vacation period at the establishment in which the individual was employed, any vacation pay received for such period shall be allocated as follows: - (1) If the total amount received is less than or equal to his/her average weekly wage, such amount shall be apportioned to the first week of unemployment during such vacation period. - (2) If the total amount received is more than his/her average weekly wage, such amount shall be apportioned to each week of unemployment during such vacation period in such a manner that no more than an amount equal to his/her average weekly wage will be apportioned to any one week; provided, however, that where vacation pay is paid on the basis of a contract designed to give the employee a week's pay for each week of vacation, such amounts may be substituted for the "Average Weekly Wage." - (3) Vacation pay will be allocated as indicated in the two preceding subsections even though the claimant has been separated by the employer prior to the last working day preceding the vacation period except as follows: - (a) The employer has discontinued operations in whole or in part on a permanent basis. - (b) The claimant has permanently retired. - (c) The claimant has been separated by two weeks or more prior to the start of the vacation period.
+- A. When an individual meets the eligibility requirements as set forth in R.I.
+Gen. Laws § 28-44-21 for the receipt of waiting period credit or benefits during a bonafide vacation period at the establishment in which the individual was employed, any vacation pay received for such period shall be allocated as follows: - 1.
+If the total amount received is less than or equal to his/her average weekly wage, such amount shall be apportioned to the first week of unemployment during such vacation period. - 2.
+If the total amount received is more than his/her average weekly wage, such amount shall be apportioned to each week of unemployment during such vacation period in such a manner that no more than an amount equal to his/her average weekly wage will be apportioned to any one week; provided, however, that where vacation pay is paid on the basis of a contract designed to give the employee a week's pay for each week of vacation, such amounts may be substituted for the "Average Weekly Wage." - a.
+The term "Average Weekly Wage" as used in this Part means the average straight time weekly earnings exclusive of bonuses or overtime during an employee's last four weeks of employment immediately preceding his/her vacation period. - 3.
+Vacation pay will be allocated as indicated in the two preceding subsections even though the claimant has been separated by the employer prior to the last working day preceding the vacation period except as follows: - a.
+The employer has discontinued operations in whole or in part on a permanent basis.